ZackeryRSmith/bongocat-plus/README.md

 ## Description
-A Bongo Cat overlay with smooth paw movement and simple skinning ability, written in C++, for osu! *This project is an improved fork* as the original project has lost support from the developers.
-83 unsolved issues and counting!
+A Bongo Cat overlay with smooth paw movement and simple skinning ability, written in C++, for osu! *This project is an improved fork* as the original project has lost support from the developers (80+ unsolved issues).
 This project aims to implement nearly all feature requests present in the original project.
 Along with fixing some bugs.

 ## Further information
 Press Ctrl + R to reload configuration and images (will only reload configurations when the window is focused).